gshiva/pygptcourse/README.md

       poetry install
       ```

       should work.
-See [github issue](https://github.com/python-poetry/poetry/issues/1917) for further details.
+See [GitHub issue](https://github.com/python-poetry/poetry/issues/1917) for further details.

    1. Windows:
       Most likely you will run into `No backend available` errors.